 There are three meetings of the RTC per year; minutes and actions are disseminated to Chairs of all HTCs in the region.
 The work of the RTC is co-ordinated by the Regional Transfusion Team (RTT).
-Information on RTCs can be accessed at: https://www.transfusionguidelines.org/
+Information on RTCs can be accessed at: www.transfusionguidelines.org.uk (UK Transfusion Committees, East Midlands)